kweiwen/benjolin/README.md

 * disconnect t2 to filter (you can still use cable to connect t2 to filter's cv input)

 # license
-hardware: CC-BY-NC-SA, Attribution Noncommercial Share Alike
+hardware: cc-by-nc-sa, attribution noncommercial share alike

 by: tseng kweiwen